daniellf/VIIDA-and-InViDe/README.md

 ### 2) Running VIIDA-Dense or VIIDA-GRIT on Your Images

 > [!CAUTION]
 > [DenseCap](https://github.com/jcjohnson/densecap) and [GRIT](https://github.com/JialianW/GRiT) are independent models and are not part of our approach.
-Therefore, if you want to run **VIIDA** with the Visual Information Extraction stage, you need to run one of these dense captioning models first and provide the generated `.json` file to the `--dense_file` argument.
+Therefore, if you want to run **VIIDA** with the complementary approach of the Visual Information Extraction stage, you need to run one of these dense captioning models first and provide the generated `.json` file to the `--dense_file` argument.

 > [!WARNING]
 > All images in the `webinar_dataset` folder must have been processed by the dense captioning model and included in the `.json` file.